 - Kosher salt and black pepper

-- 1/2 cup flour for dredging (use whole wheat flour, all-purpose flour, or gluten free flour of your choice)
+- ½ cup flour for dredging, use whole wheat flour, all-purpose flour, or gluten free flour of your choice

-- 1/3 cup lemon juice
+- ⅓ cup lemon juice

-- 1/2 cup white wine (or chicken broth if you don't want to use wine)
+- ½ cup white wine, (or chicken broth if you don't want to use wine)

 - Fresh chopped parsley for garnish

-- In a large cast iron skillet heat extra virgin olive oil over medium/medium-high heat until shimmering but not smoking.
-Cook chicken on 1 side for about 3 minutes, then turn over to cook for another 3 minutes.
-(Do this in batches and do not crowd the pan.To keep chicken warm, place in an oven-save dish and keep in warm oven while you finish).
+- In a large cast iron skillet, heat the extra virgin olive oil over medium-high heat until shimmering but not smoking.
+Cook the chicken on 1 side for about 3 minutes, then turn over to cook for another 3 minutes (do this in batches and do not crowd the pan).To keep the chicken warm, place the cooked chicken pieces in an oven-save dish and keep them in warm oven while you finish.